PERG | FAQs - Navigating the Guidelines

 For the purposes of the Guidelines, a portfolio company is a UK company:

-The above definition of a portfolio company reflects the changes made to the criteria in April 2010 and has been effective for accounting year ends of 31 December 2010 and onwards.
+The above definition of a portfolio company reflects the changes made to the criteria in December 2024 and is effective for accounting year ends of 31 December 2024 and onwards.

 5. Do you have further guidance on what constitutes an “acquisition” of a Walker company?